 - Employees eating meals at their desks rather than the company break room

-- Numerous e-mails and/or texts sent outside of normal working hours
+- Numerous e-mails or texts sent outside of regular working hours

 - Reports that they check voice mail or e-mail or perform other work in the morning before their commute